Teachers - ESMAC

 MARTIN GOUGH

 Martin Gough is a paediatric orthopaedic surgeon with a special interest in the management of children with disability due to neuromuscular problems.
 He trained in Ireland, and following fellowship experience in Toronto took up his present post working with the team in the One Small Step Gait Laboratory at the Evelina Children’s Hospital in Guy’s and St Thomas’ NHS Foundation Trust, London, in 1998.
-His research interests include the causes and treatment of deformity in children with cerebral palsy.

 HAN HOUDIJK